POEM: A Dubiously Fresh Pickle

 Only sow sow doubt

-Will Work For Human Rights POLITICAL BUTTONHuman Rights: Anti-Terrorism that Works -- POLITICAL BUTTONI wrote this poem today in response to the huge Saudi Arabia arms deal the the U.S. and Canada are promoting despite massive violations and allegedly inconvenient profiting off these arms deals.
-I am sick and tired of the endemic confusion between choosing and profit.
-The moral equivalence and equivocation of human rights and profits betrays, at best, a pathetic understanding and/or commitment to moral living, and, perhaps more likely, illustrates a habitual tolerance for in service of personal gain or profit.
-Subjecting human rights to a sketchy marketplace for an assignment of value is an abdication of both personal and social , and a -threatening confusion between good and goods.
+Will Work For Human Rights POLITICAL BUTTONHuman Rights: Anti-Terrorism that Works -- POLITICAL BUTTONI wrote this poem today in response to the huge Saudi Arabia arms deal the the U.S. and Canada are promoting despite massive human rights violations and allegedly inconvenient profiting off these arms deals.
+I am sick and tired of the endemic moral confusion between choosing human rights and profit.
+The surreal moral equivalence and equivocation of human rights and profits betrays, at best, a pathetic understanding and/or commitment to moral living, and, perhaps more likely, illustrates a habitual tolerance for evil in service of personal gain or national profit.
+Subjecting human rights to a sketchy marketplace for an assignment of value is an abdication of both personal and social responsibility, and a life-threatening confusion between good and goods.

 Human Rights Are Not Optional POLITICAL BUTTON Human Rights NOW POLITICAL BUTTONGlobalize THIS - HUMAN RIGHTS [earth graphic] POLITICAL BUTTON